tahoma2d/tahoma2d_docs/source/installing_opentoonz.rst

  |win_setup_1|

-2. Accept OpenToonz Terms of Use.
+2. Accept Tahoma Terms of Use.

  |win_setup_2|

-3. Decide where to install the **OpenToonz stuff** folder and if you wish to overwrite any settings in a preexisting OpenToonz stuff folder in the chosen location (except for user's personal settings, which will always be preserved).
+3. Decide where to install the **Tahoma stuff** folder and if you wish to overwrite any settings in a preexisting Tahoma stuff folder in the chosen location (except for user's personal settings, which will always be preserved).

  |win_setup_3|